frankakn/cloud-native-deployment/README.md

 #### Endpoint entity

-* property: **rate limiting**: Whether for this endpoint a certain rate limit is enforced.
+* property: **rate_limiting**: Whether for this endpoint a certain rate limit is enforced.
 If not it is "none", otherwise the limit can be stated, such as "100 requests per second"
-* property: **Readiness Check**: boolean: Whether this endpoint can be used as a readiness check
+* property: **readiness_check**: boolean: Whether this endpoint can be used as a readiness check
-* property: **Health Check**: boolean: Whether this endpoint can be used as a health check
+* property: **health_check**: boolean: Whether this endpoint can be used as a health check